Blackstone River and Canal Heritage State Park: Features

 There are interpretive services at the park.
 There are trails that recreate the trails that the Nipmuc, the Native American people of central Massachusetts, used.
 The River Bend Farm Visitor Center provides a convenient gateway to canoeing, fishing, trails, and snowmobiling or cross-country skiing access.
 National Park Service rangers explain the local history at the River Bend Farm Visitors Center.
 Nearby Goat Hill provides scenic views and views of remnants of the canal locks and towpaths which can be found here.
 The nearby Lookout Rock also provides scenic views of the valley and the winding Blackstone River.

 Nearby attractions and features of the park

 The area includes Rice City and Goat Hill.
+Goat Hill offers trails for hiking and mountain biking.
 There is an abundance of wildlife available for viewing.
 The state park works closely in conjunction with the nearby National Park Service.
 The Blackstone River Bikeway, now under construction, and the Blackstone Canal towpath, are both slated to be component parts or segments of the 3000 mi East Coast Greenway.
 Outdoor activities are also available at the nearby West Hill Dam and Park.